-Title of each class of securities to be registered Proposed maximum aggregate offering price (1) Amount of registration fee (2) Ordinary shares, nominal value £0.01 per share (3) \$ \$
+Proposed maximum Title of each class of aggregate offering Amount of securities to be registered price (1) registration fee (2) Ordinary shares, nominal value £0.01 per share (3) \$ \$

 - (1) Estimated solely for the purpose of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act of 1933, as amended.
-Includes the aggregate offering price of additional ordinary shares represented by American Depositary Shares, or ADSs, that the underwriters have the option to purchase. - Calculated pursuant to Rule 457(o) under the Securities Act of 1933, as amended, based on an estimate of the proposed maximum aggregate offering price.
-(2) - These ordinary shares are represented by ADSs, each of which represents ordinary shares of the registrant.
+Includes the aggregate offering price of additional ordinary shares represented by American Depositary Shares, or ADSs, that the underwriters have the option to purchase. - (2) Calculated pursuant to Rule 457(o) under the Securities Act of 1933, as amended, based on an estimate of the proposed maximum aggregate offering price. - (3) These ordinary shares are represented by ADSs, each of which represents ordinary shares of the registrant.
 ADSs issuable upon deposit of the ordinary shares registered hereby are being registered pursuant to a separate registration statement on Form F-6 (File No. 333-